 History of OEI

-The Office of Equity and Inclusion (OEI) was established in July 2009 by combining the services of the Office of Affirmative Action and the Office of Women’s Affairs, and adding additional resources and programs in diversity initiatives.
-For three years, OEI advocated for an equitable and inclusive work and learning environment by monitoring, coordinating, and overseeing the University's diversity and inclusion initiatives.
+The Office of Equity and Inclusion (OEI) was established in July 2009 by combining the services of the Office of Affirmative Action and the Office of Women’s Affairs, as well as adding additional resources and programs in diversity initiatives.
+For years, OEI has worked to advocate for an equitable and inclusive work and learning environment by monitoring, coordinating, and overseeing the University's diversity and inclusion initiatives.
 The office focused on activities in campus diversity, LGBT community issues, women’s affairs, and affirmative action, and served the entire UD community of students, faculty, and staff.

 In the summer of 2012, with wholehearted excitement of the new initiatives and institutional scope of diversity, OEI worked to realign its mission and functions to better serve UD.
 Many of the diversity programs and institutional awards that OEI has been responsible for in the past have been placed under PDI.
 Rather than focus on specific areas of historical concern, such as LGBT issues and women’s affairs, OEI is taking a broader, more inclusive focus to its role on UD’s campus.
 At its core, OEI works to educate our campus community about their rights, and to provide guidance and support through University processes and opportunities.

 In 2014, OEI underwent another transition.
 The office became responsible for Title IX compliance but continued to be responsible for non-discrimination and affirmative action policy and compliance and well as offering support to our campus community for concerns in the leaning and work environment.
 We continue to educational trainings and workshops to develop the awareness and knowledge of individuals’ differences and similarities.
 Our office works in conjunction with the Vice Provost for Diversity to support all campus diversity and inclusion initiatives and efforts.